Can you be an artist on a budget? Cruise around the art communities, and the answer will be a big, fat NO.

 If you think Sharpies are just for doodling and labeling, check out the work of Aimee Alexander, an artist that makes some pretty intense "doodles"!

 If you want a budget art supply that can "go anywhere" with you, draw on a variety of surfaces, and provide you with a range of color choices, then Sharpies are definitely a must-have.

 2. Mechanical Pencils

-As far as sketching pencils go, Faber-Castell pencils are a decently priced upgrade, and you can see some amazing art created with these tools.
+As far as sketching pencils go, Faber-Castell pencils are a decently priced upgrade.

 3. Inking Supplies